4GeeksAcademy/master-javascript-programming-exercises/exercises/98-getOddLengthWordsAtProperty/README.md

 # `98` getOddLengthWordsAtProperty

-## 📝 Instructions
+## 📝 Instructions:

-Write a function called "getOddLengthWordsAtProperty".
+1. Write a function called `getOddLengthWordsAtProperty`.

-Given an object and a key, "getOddLengthWordsAtProperty" returns an array containing all the odd length word elements of the array located at the given key.
+Given an object and a key, `getOddLengthWordsAtProperty` returns an array containing all the odd length word elements of the array located at the given key.

-Notes:
-* If the array is empty, it should return an empty array.
-* If it contains no odd length elements, it should return an empty array.
-* If the property at the given key is not an array, it should return an empty array.
-* If there is no property at the given key, it should return an empty array.

 ```js
 var obj = {